Grade Level: Grades 9 to 12

-Choose questions and methods of travel that are relevant to your students.
+Note: Choose the questions and methods of travel that are relevant to your students.

-- Conduct an informal class discussion on what risky behaviours students have seen on the roadways.
+- Conduct an informal class discussion on risky behaviours students have seen on the roadways.

-- Direct students to complete Appendix 1: Bike Safety, a Questionnaire, truthfully to help engage in conversation (you may choose the questions most relevant to your students).
+- Direct students to complete Appendix 1: Road Safety Questionnaire truthfully to help engage in conversation (you may choose the questions most relevant to your students).

-- Divide students into groups of 2 or 3.
+- Divide students into groups of two or three.

-- Instruct students to identify all the methods of transportation a teenager might utilize to get to school.
-Direct the students to recognize the possible dangers associated with each method of transportation, for example, weather conditions, technology uses such as texting or talking on a phone; drowsy driving; drugs and/or drinking and driving, talking on a cell phone, speeding, aggressive driving, reading maps or other material, grooming activities, eating or drinking, note taking, conversing with passengers, tending to children or pets or adjusting controls in the vehicle or setting up a GPS.
+- Instruct students to identify all the methods of transportation a teenager might use to get to school.
+Direct the students to recognize the possible dangers associated with each method of transportation.
+For example, weather conditions; technology use such as texting or talking on a phone; drowsy driving; drugs and/or drinking and driving; speeding; aggressive driving; grooming activities; eating or drinking; conversing with passengers; tending to children or pets; or adjusting controls in the vehicle or setting up a GPS.

-- Share student’s responses with the other groups by listing the responses on the chalk board.
+- Share students’ responses with the other groups and list them on the chalkboard.

-- Ask students to share with the class possible methods of eliminating these behaviours and discuss the best method for minimizing these risks.
+- Ask students to share possible methods to eliminate these behaviours and discuss the best method for minimizing these risks.